TallKite/linnstrument-firmware/README.md

 10) set to 41edo Kite guitar (row offset 13, column offset 2)
 11) reset to 12edo

+See above for the column offset.
 Buttons 4-8 don't work until you set the edo.

 The anchor pad is a specific pad or cell that doesn't change pitch when you change the edo (the notes per octave).
 The anchor pad chooser displays the row and column of the current anchor pad, e.g. R3C6 means row 3 (from the top) and column 6.